andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 };
 ```

-Infix operators let you move the name of a function between the arguments, so
+Infix operators let you move the name of a function between the two
-we could write this like below - just start from the innermost function application (`map`)
+arguments, so we could write this like below - just start from the innermost
-and move the name of the function between the args, and work your way out:
+function application (`map`) and move the name of the function between the
+args, and work your way out:

 ```ocaml
 apply(apply(map(f, fa), fb), fc);